Peer Drop-In Hours

 Stop by in person at the Joyce Entrepreneurship Centre Room #100 anytime during Peer Drop-In Hours.
 Please visit the Return to Campus website for updated information about requirements for visiting in person.

 *Please note that students will be helped on a first come, first served basis and that peers will be able to meet with you for up to 15 minutes so that others can also receive assistance.
 If you would like more time or a more thorough review, see below to learn how to book with one of our professional advisors.

 *Please check mySuccess for live updates on when hours may be cancelled

-Looking for help with your job search or need some support to gain clarity about your career plan?
-Our team of career advisors offer ½ hour scheduled one-on-one appointments on a variety of career development and job search related topics.
+Looking for help with your job search or need some support to gain clarity about your career goals?
+Our team of career advisors offer 30 minute, scheduled, one-on-one appointments on a variety of career development and job search related topics.